 I’ll try to offer at least three price entry points for each item.
 I’m aware that mentioning even a microphone to anyone involved in audio will open up a 30 minute monologue as to the pros and cons.
 Everyone has their favourites.
 Use this page as a springboard, these are not definitive lists.

 Always try before you buy when you can.
 In England, I believe StudioSpares allow you to try microphones in their studio before you buy.
 It’s worth checking the returns policy of some local online retailers as well.
 This means you can try the equipment in your own studio.
 It may be that a particular microphone, for example, doesn’t perform as you’d like in your space.

-The most important thing, I believe, is the recording studio itself.
+More important than voiceover recording equipment, I believe, is the recording studio itself.
 Make sure you get that right before you spend money on any equipment.
 It will take a Herculean effort to make a £2000 microphone sound great in a terrible room.
-This was covered in the last blog post which you can find here.
+I covered this here, in my last post.
 Spend your money wisely.
 If you are just starting out let your investment in the equipment grow with your career.
 It’s a business, so you have to see a return on the investment.
 You’ll soon find yourself in the position I was in 8 months ago, where I seemed to have 10 of everything.
 10 microphones, interfaces, drawers full of cables.
 Keeping a backup is advisable but collecting equipment like a voiceover magpie is not.
 Remember whilst this equipment may be expensive it will last for years.

 Ok, so lets start at the very beginning.
-When the sound leaves your mouth or whatever instrument you are playing, it will flow through a chain of equipment or processing before it is ready to be delivered to the client.
+When the sound leaves your mouth (or whatever instrument you are playing) it will flow through a chain of voiceover recording equipment or processing before it is ready to be delivered to the client.

 This first option is not a joke.
 I have been caught out whilst travelling and had to fashion a pop shield from a wire coat hanger and a pair of tights.
 I can’t remember the particular denier but they worked a treat.